Last Updated on June 17, 2026 by Michelle Ball

 If the same multitool does NOT have a locking blade, the length of the blade will have to be measured.
 Per the law, the issue is whether the non-locking blade is 3.5 inches or larger.

-If a blade is 3 inches long, attached to a multi-tool, and not “primarily for stabbing,” this may open a door for a really good defense of a knife charge as the object may not be a “knife” per the legal definition.
+If a blade is 3 inches long, attached to a multi-tool, and not “primarily for stabbing,” this may open a door for a really good defense on a knife allegation, as the object may not be a “knife” per the legal definition.

 Please note: the student still may be put up for school expulsion for other reasons such as possession of a weapon or “dangerous object,” but that is a story for another day.